-Chris’s work focuses on the integration of Theravada Buddhism’s emphasis on awakening and ethics with the Mahayana ideal of compassion and service, and the synthesis of practice and study.
+Chris’s teaching combines Theravada Buddhism’s emphasis on insight and ethics with the Mahayana ideal of compassionate action, along with the synthesis of practice and study.
 He is also influenced by the fields of ecopsychology, attachment theory, and contemplative, pastoral, and palliative approaches to sickness, aging, and end-of-life care.